-The EL196DFE can be installed as a Direct Vent or Non- Direct Vent gas central furnace.
+The EL195UHNE can be installed as either a Direct Vent or a Non-Direct Vent gas central furnace.
+The furnace is equipped for installation in natural gas applications.

 NOTE - In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
 In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.
 See figures 1 and 2 for applications involving roof termination.